 How do I access the Medicare rebate?
 In order to see if you are eligible for this rebate, you will need to first consult with your GP or Psychiatrist to discuss your mental health concerns.
 Your GP or Psychiatrist will then determine if you are eligible for a MHCP - please note that this often requires a long/extended appointment.

 Is there a cancellation fee if I am unable to attend?
 I request a minimum of 48 hours notice to cancel or reschedule appointments, which allows me to offer this time to other clients.
-Less than 48 hours notice will incur a fee of $70.
+Less than 48 hours notice will incur a fee.
 I will assist you to attend your scheduled appointments by sending a courtesy text message reminder before each session.

 Do you bulk-bill for sessions?
-To ensure that my practice is accessible to as many individuals in need of assistance as I can, I may offer reduced rates (or bulk billing) to people experiencing significant financial hardship, domestic violence or homelessness.
+To ensure that my practice is accessible to as many individuals in need of assistance as I can, I may offer reduced rates to people experiencing significant financial hardship.
 For clarification on fees that can be offered, please contact me to discuss your individual circumstances.

 How do I know when would be a good time to see a Psychologist?
 We are all individuals, and therefore this will differ for each person.
 It is normal to be experiencing periods of low mood or stress.
 Usually, these times will pass and we will begin to feel 'normal' again (and this normal is different for everyone too).
 If these changes persist for a longer period of time and/or start to interfere with your daily life, it may be beneficial to review with a professional such as a Psychologist.
 These changes can come in many different forms e.g. excessive worry, panic attacks, finding it hard to get out of bed, relying more on substances to cope, and/or changes in sleeping or eating.